TY-vinoth/TestYantra_Framework/README.md

 After creating a pull request, codepipeline will check that TestYantra and the automationframework library compile together.

-- If a new version number of the automationlibrary is published, modify this within the buildspec.yml.
 - If a change is required to be published in this library, first publish the change, then run git commit --amend, git push -f to retrigger the pipeline check (ensure git branch mode is 'simple' - git config --global push.default simple) to only push the current branch.